darakuneko/Noraneko/README.md

 ## Why is it not wired?
-It is public in an unwired, because I want to see a variety of wires on one keyboard.
+I want to see a variety of wires on one keyboard.

+It makes for good wiring practice.

 If wired, pull request kicad_pcb file under each data.